- Athletics Home

-Georgetown College Tiger cheerleaders are looking for a few good men and women for the 2015-16 season.
-First-year head coach Betsy Montgomery will be holding open tryouts May 30 from 10 am – 2 pm in Davis-Reid Alumni Gym.
-These are open to returning students, transfers and incoming freshmen who want to be a member of the team.
+Georgetown College Tiger cheerleaders are holding open tryouts April 30 from 9 am–12 pm in Davis-Reid Alumni Gym for the 2016-17 season.
+Tryouts are open to male and female returning students, transfers and incoming freshmen who want to be a member of the team.

-All participants need to have three tumbling passes prepared, one of which has to be a standing back handspring; three jumps – toe touch, pike and hurdler; and stunts.
-Everyone will also be required to learn a dance and sideline cheers taught day of tryouts.
+All participants will have the opportunity to demonstrate three tumbling passes, one of which should be a standing back handspring; three jumps – toe touch, pike and hurdler; and stunts.
+Everyone will also be required to learn a dance and sideline cheers taught on the day of tryouts.
 Each person will be looked at and scored on their individual ability.